Richa-Jain108/netflix-content-strategy-analysis/README.md

 Netflix is one of the world's leading streaming platforms, serving over 220 million subscribers globally.

-The company must continuously decide:
+To sustain growth and maximize content ROI, Netflix must continuously answer critical strategic questions:

 * What type of content should be produced?
 * Which markets deserve additional investment?